mdtalhachy/PostgreSQL/README.md

 Now enter the password you gave during installation.
 Once you've done that, you're all set to run Postgres commands.

 ![](imageholder/shellstep3.PNG)

+# Common Issues with Windows Users

+If you try to import a file using file location on windows like this `\i D:\somefile.sql` you won't likely be able to do it.
+You can fix this issue with a slight change like this `\i 'D:\somefile.sql'`